callumrollo/callumrollo.github.io/content/pages/maps.md

 Slug: maps
 Summary: Useful map data

 I am a big fan of maps (see my [post on leaflet maps with Python]({filename}/articles/flask_leaflet.md)).
 I have collected various useful map files that I will share here.
+If you plan to do a bike tour, check out my post on  [cycle touring]({filename}/articles/cycle_touring.md).

 ### Useful files

 - Vindskyddskartan ([vindskyddskartan.se](https://vindskyddskartan.se/en/)) .
 Incredibly useful resource.
-Locationss and descriptions of over 4000 windshelters in Sweden that you can sleep in for free, no booking required. [download all locations of windshelters as kml file](https://callumrollo.com/files/vindskyddskartan.kml)
+Locations and descriptions of over 4000 windshelters in Sweden that you can sleep in for free, no booking required. [download all locations of windshelters as kml file](https://callumrollo.com/files/vindskyddskartan.kml)
 - Bohusleden ([homepage](https://www.westswedentrails.com/en/delled/bohusleden)) 350 km of hiking trails that wind from Gothenburg up to the Norwegian border.
 I've only hiked the southern ~ 100 km [download route as kml file](https://callumrollo.com/files/bohusleden.kml)
 - Pilgrimsleden ([homepage](https://www.vastsverige.com/mellerud/produkter/pilgrimsleden/)) Lovely 3-4 day pretty remote hike ending in Åmål.
 Good in winter as well.
 [Download route as kml file](https://callumrollo.com/files/Pilgrimsleden-Norra-Dalsland.kml).
 - Kattegatleden ([kattegattleden.se](https://kattegattleden.se/en)) 400 km cycling route along the coast from Gothenburg to Helsinborg.
 Nice and gentle, mostly on cycle paths/quiet roads.
 [Download route as kml file](https://callumrollo.com/files/Kattegattleden.kml)